adarshdhital007/kanban-board-angular/README.md

 3. Manage tasks by moving them between different stages.
 4. Click on the "Repository Link" button to contact the project author via GitHub.

-Feel free to customize the URLs in the links to point to your actual project website and GitHub repository.